#150: May & Lorne Brown Park

 That’s how most of our team viewed it, but a wonderful thing about parks is they can speak to us in different ways.
 In this case, one of our members had wildly positive things to say about Delamont.
 Specifically, the way the two parts of the park are separated.

 “We’ve been ranking parks on what they have, not so much what they do.
-I think most urban parks are for pressure relief, relief from being cooped up in the city (This is one reason I think Stanley Park is not really rankable with other city parks; they are mostly on the scale of relieving pressure in the neighbourhood, but Stanley and QE are about relieving the pressure of the whole city),” he wrote.
+I think most urban parks are for pressure relief, relief from being cooped up in the city (This is one reason I think Stanley Park is not really rankable with other city parks; they are mostly on the scale of relieving pressure in the neighbourhood, but Stanley and Queen Elizabeth are about relieving the pressure of the whole city),” he wrote.

 “This low pressure environment needs separation from the city.
 That’s why I’m always going on about the bevels: they’re the basic way of protecting the park from the high-pressure surroundings.
 Delamont has those bevel buffers.
 But the real point of Delamont is how that pressure gets focused into the hinge.